snotskie/ttrpg/site/src/index.md

     - Unfriendly Interactions with the Rebels (for someone raised in the Empire)

     Consider what *unique* skills, proficiencies, traits, and backstory elements each character brings to the story.
 Also consider the *variety* of a character's narrative touchstones: if all or most of them would be covered already by another Basic Stat, then the player would have no reason to use or upgrade their History Basic Stat!

+!!! details "DM Note: Non-Human Characters"
+    If your game's setting allows your players to create non-human characters, there are generally two approaches for how to resolve non-human abilities.
+The choice depends on the variety of non-human backgrounds between your players:

+    - **High Variety:** If each player character has a different non-human background, then the simplest option is to use each character's History Stat to cover one or two simple actions, within reason, that characters of their non-human background could perform unaided that human characters couldn't.
+    - **Low Variety:** If player characters all come from just a few different non-human background options, then using History to cover this background would clog the scope of the Stat with details that aren't unique to each player.
+Instead, expand the scope of two or three of the other Stats to cover one or two simple actions each, within reason, that characters of their non-human backgrounds could perform unaided that human characters couldn't.

 ## Abilities